-The management infrastructure consists of two R630 servers that form a management cluster.
+The management infrastructure consists for two R630 servers as part of a management cluster.
 Management components are virtualized to provide high availability.
-Redundant 10 Gb Ethernet uplinks to the network infrastructure, redundant 16Gbps FC uplinks to the storage array combined with vSphere High Availability ensure that management components stay online.
+The bundle further protects these components using the dedicated management cluster.
+Redundant 10Gb Ethernet uplinks to the network infrastructure and storage fabric, combined with vSphere High Availability ensure that management components stay online.
 A Dell Networking S3048 switch is used for OOB connectivity. iDRAC ports in each management and compute cluster connect to this switch.